-Google Arts and the nonprofit organization CyArk have come together to present the Open Heritage initiative, which enables anyone to tour historical monuments and locations across the world from the comfort of their own home — or classroom.
+Google Arts and the nonprofit organization CyArk have come together to present the Open Heritage initiative, which enables anyone to tour historical monuments and locations across from the comfort of their own home — or classroom.

 The joint venture currently offers virtual access to 27 world heritage locations set in 18 different countries.
 A wide range of locations is available for the public to remotely visit, such as Chichén Itzá in Mexico and Ancient Corinth in Greece.

 Open Heritage provides an excellent virtual learning opportunity for students: Thanks to digital imaging, it’s now possible to explore locations that would otherwise be closed to the public or on the bring of being lost forever.
 It’s also a great way to learn about these heritage sites as each features an extensive description that provides context on its importance and history.